 In the States, or other Western countries, living at home past a certain age is, well, not looked upon with great kindness, shall we say.
 “Basement-dweller” springs to mind.
 This fact about Greece, however, suggests that it’s not the case in the Hellenic Republic.

 Most Greeks (64%) between 18 and 34 live with their parents.
 It’s great.
 And the upside is that there are barely any retirement homes since the roles get reversed as parents grow old and move in with their children.

 29. Greeks protect themselves against evil forces

-It’s not just painting doors and window frames blue to keep away evil – there are actually quite a few ways in which the Greeks deal with evil influences – or as it is more commonly known, the EVIL EYE!
-One of the best ways is via the nazar.
+It’s not just painting doors and window frames blue to keep away evil – there are quite a few ways in which the Greeks deal with evil influences – or, more commonly known, the EVIL EYE!
+One of the best ways is via the Nazar.
 This looks like an eye and is, like a personal gargoyle, designed to keep evil at bay.
 You’ll find it everywhere.

 30. Smashing plates is still a custom